Ikarie XB-1: Reception

 Ikarie XB-1 was a hit at the 1963 Trieste Science Fiction Film Festival where it won the main prize.

 In a BFI Southbank retrospective on Soviet science fiction film, British director Alex Cox praised Ikarie XB-1 calling it "beautiful and austere" and "remains one of the most original and exciting science fiction films ever made."
 Cine Outsider called it "a gripping, entertaining and character-driven drama".

 Author Trace Reddell wrote in his book "the film is in fact a prescient instance of the maturing of the genre. (...)
 Ikarie XB1 is intended to be sophisticated fare for adult viewers, a serious platform for a complex and critical set of intertwined stories about the various crew members aboard Ikarie XB1."

 It is claimed that Ikarie XB-1 was among the inspirations for Stanley Kubrick during his work on 2001: A Space Odyssey.

-Releases
+New releases

-In 2005, Filmexport Home Video released a DVD of the original Czech version of the film with English subtitles and presented in its original Panavision 2.35:1 anamorphic widescreen aspect ratio.
-The DVD included opening credits from the US version and two scenes as a bonus material to show the differences.
+In 2005, Filmexport Home Video released a DVD of the original Czech version of the film with English subtitles and presented in its original aspect ratio (CinemaScope 2.35:1 anamorphic widescreen).
+The DVD includes opening credits from the US version and two scenes as a bonus material to show the differences.

 A new 4k digitally restored version by Czech Film Archive was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.
 In 2017, a digitally restored edition was released by the Czech Film Archive in Prague on DVD and Blu-ray, with Czech, English and French subtitles.